solana-developers/solana-cookbook/docs/th/references/name-service.md

 ## Find all the domain names owned by a public key

-You can retrieve all the domain names of a wallet by doing a `getProgramAccounts` request with a `memcmp` filter
+You สามารถ retrieve all the domain names of a wallet by doing a `getProgramAccounts` request with a `memcmp` filter

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>